An Energy-Based Mechanism for Compositional Behavior: Results

-First, we compare \Model~with the hybrid model from~\cite{SJG:18}.
-Fig.~\ref{fig:mab}A shows that, in this case, \Model~achieves higher PXPs than the hybrid model on the same dataset for both experiments.
-Results are confirmed in Fig.~\ref{fig:mab}B, where our model also robustly outperforms standard bandit algorithms (UCB, Thompson, and Value).
-Moreover, \Model~also reveals patterns (encoded in how primitives are orchestrated) that remain elusive for the other models (Fig.~\ref{fig:mab}C).
-In Experiment 1, the use of primitives identified by \Model~shows that the weights associated to the risk-adverse primitive remain low, with the exploitation primitive being dominant.
-This suggests that individuals probe the stochastic arm that could potentially lead to higher rewards over the fixed zero reward.
-Instead, for Experiment 2, where both arms are stochastic, Fig.~\ref{fig:mab}C shows an almost perfect periodicity, with intermittent spikes of uncertainty-seeking behavior suggesting that participants alternate between sampling and consolidating information in a structured way. {In \SI~we provide additional validations for these findings together with a 3-fold cross validation to assess predictive capabilities.}
+First, we compare our model with the hybrid model from~\cite{SJG:18}.
+Fig.~\ref{fig:mab}\textit{B} (\textit{Top}) shows that our model achieves higher PXPs than the hybrid model on the same dataset for both experiments, thus suggesting better explanations of the data.
+The results are confirmed in Fig.~\ref{fig:mab}\textit{B} (\textit{Bottom}), where our model also outperforms standard bandit algorithms.
+Fig.~\ref{fig:mab}\textit{C} reveals that individuals use behavioral schemas differently across the experiments.
+This difference may be attributed to the different structure of the rewards.
+In Experiment~1, participants tend to favor the most uncertain arm over the alternative that always returns zero.
+Instead, in Experiment~2 early choices in a block are consistently more exploitative, while risk-aversion increases over trials.
+Additional experiments supporting the findings in \SI, Section~5.